 An alphabetical listing of rail industry terminology and acronyms.
 Each time we have to use an obscure term (GRIP for example) or mention an industry body (such as Rail Delivery Group) we create a link to the corresponding glossary entry.
-The glossary also includes terms we have adopted that are not in general use – passenger transport railway for instance.
+The glossary also includes terms we have adopted that are not in general use – public transport railway for instance.

 The Anonymous Widower

-Idiosyncratic blog posts covering a range of topics including UK railway reopenings.
+Articles covering a range of topics including UK railway reopenings.

 Campaign for Better Transport